shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 ### bitrate or bit rate

-- Encoded bit rate: The number of bits (or amount of data) per second that has been used to store a media signal.
+- **Encoded bit rate**: The number of bits (or amount of data) per second that has been used to store a media signal.
 In audio, this usually is presented in kilobits per second (or kb/s or kbps), while for high-quality video, this might be presented in megabits per second (or Mbps, or Mb/s).
-For example, the music you buy on iTunes is 256 kilobits per second, meaning there are 256 kilobits of data stored in every second of a song, and an HD video file might be encoded at 2.0 megabits per second, meaning there are two megabits of data.The encoded bit rate is the one used for business requirements as it represents a strong signal of fidelity.
+For example, the music you buy on iTunes is 256 kilobits per second, meaning there are 256 kilobits of data stored in every second of a song, and an HD video file might be encoded at 2.0 megabits per second, meaning there are two megabits of data.
+The encoded bit rate is the one used for business requirements as it represents a strong signal of fidelity.
-- Available bit rate: The instantaneous delivery rate of data in bits per second (bps), kilobits per second (kbps), megabits per second (mbps), etc. from the source server to destination device through one or many digital networks.
+- **Available bit rate**: The instantaneous delivery rate of data in bits per second (bps), kilobits per second (kbps), megabits per second (mbps), etc. from the source server to destination device through one or many digital networks.
 The slowest portion of the network path